-- Flat tires.
 Bicycle tires encase rubber inner tubes.
 Just like a party balloon that's been left to hang around for a few days, these inner tubes lose air over time.
 If your bike has been sitting there for some time, the tires are most likely flat, but probably do not need to be repaired.
 All they need is a little air.
-I'll go over the options for getting air in the upcoming installment.
+Click here for details.

 In the meantime, I will be going over these basics in considerable detail.
-If the details I include here are not enough and you are a Chicagoan, come into Rapid Transit for some hands-on assistance (or another helpful bike store if you live someplace else).
+If the details I include here are not enough and you are a Chicagoan, come into Cosmic Bikes for some hands-on assistance (or another helpful bike store if you live someplace else).

 Once you have these basics covered, you will be a bicycle person, and nothing can stop you.